68 Notre-Dame-du-Sacré-Coeur Street

 Moncton, New Brunswick

-Our New Brunswick Secretariat team is made up of youth and their supporters, First Nations, community, researchers, decision makers, and service providers.
+Our New Brunswick team is made up of youth and their supporters, First Nations, community, researchers, decision makers, and service providers.
 New Brunswick was chosen as a site for this research project because it is representative of Canada.
 It is bilingual, diverse, urban, and rural.
+Download the ACCESS OM NB Project Overview

-As the only province-wide demonstration site, we work with Partnering Communities (PCs) around the province to provide safe spaces and communities for youth.
-Our Partnering Communities are currently located:
+As the only province-wide demonstration site, we work with Partnering Communities (PCs) around the province to provide safe spaces and support for local communities and youth.
+Our Partnering Communities are currently located in:

 205 Big Cove Road